- 17 Money Saving Hacks: Save $5000 to $8000 a Year

 Stop Buying New Cars

-Probably quite an obvious one but you might not realise what a dumb idea it is to buy a brand new car.
+Probably quite an obvious one but you might not realize what a dumb idea it is to buy a brand new car.

 The average depreciation rate of new cars is around 50% in the first five years, with around half of that coming after the first year of purchase!